This article may contain links from our affiliate partners. Please read how we make money!

 Made two different ways, this layered tuna salad has something for everyone.
-Our favorite version includes couscous and carrots alongside tuna and yellow peppers, among other ingredients.
+My favorite version includes couscous and carrots alongside tuna and yellow peppers, among other ingredients.
 Because the tuna comes straight from a can, meal prep is an absolute breeze.

 The cajun shrimp is the standout in this dish.
 The recipe also includes corn, avocado, tomato, cucumber, and more.
 Use fresh sweet corn if you have the time, or opt for frozen corn.
 From start to finish, the meal will be on your table in half an hour.
 That’s a good thing because there’s no way you’re making this dish only once.

-Avocado and shrimp are such a winning combination for a salad that we had to feature two dishes!
+Avocado and shrimp are such a winning combination for a salad that I had to feature two dishes!
 The first dish had a cajun flair, while this one will have you thinking you’re in a tropical paradise.
 In addition to avocado, this salad also includes fruits, such as mango, pineapple, and even kiwi.
 Virtually every part of this dish can be prepped in advance and it’ll keep for three days.

 How to keep salad fresh